Manuel-latorre/Manuel-latorre/README.md

-<h1 align="center">Hi 👋, I'm Manu and i'm a Fullstack Developer</h1>
+<h1 align="center">Hi 👋, I'm Manu and i'm a Fullstack Web Developer</h1>

-My experience covers both Frontend and Backend, which allows me to offer complete solutions.
-I always seek to continue learning technologies that impact the world of programming

-This is the beginning of a long road!
+I have experience in developing various types of applications, including websites and data management platforms.
+My focus is on creating technological solutions that enhance efficiency and user experience.

-👨‍💻 I’m currently working in <a href="https://www.linkedin.com/company/tu-mejor-amigo/">TuMejorAmigo</a>
+👨‍💻 I’m currently working in <a href="https://www.linkedin.com/company/tualo/posts/?feedView=all">Tualo</a>

-🌱 I’m currently learning Next Js

 📫 How to reach me **manuel.latorre11@gmail.com**